epilande/alfred-browser-tabs/README.md

 - `chrome tabs {query}` - Fetch tabs from Google Chrome and filter based on query.
 - `brave tabs {query}` - Fetch tabs from Brave Browser and filter based on query.
+- `vivaldi tabs {query}` - Fetch tabs from Vivaldi and filter based on query.
 - `safari tabs {query}` - Fetch tabs from Safari and filter based on query.

 ### Copy to clipboard